Understanding Sentences from Multiple Perspectives with Multi-Head Attention

 Multi-Head Attention

-is a structure that performs Self-Attention multiple times simultaneously to better understand the various relationships within a sentence.
+is a mechanism that runs multiple Self-Attention operations in parallel to better capture the different relationships in a sentence.

 Example of Multi-Head Attention